HL7/fhir-mCODE-ig/input/pagecontent/terminology.md

 More discussion is found [here][ComorbiditiesElixhauser].

-#### Catch Codes

-The "catch code" code system was established to represent "Other, specify: ___________" as often offered as the last in a list of choices.
-In addition, this approach prevents certain FHIR validation problems that would result from use of extensible bindings.
-A detailed explanation is found [here][CatchCodeCS].

 #### Resource Identifier Codes

 Certain resources, particularly in the radiotherapy area, are missing appropriate LOINC codes.
 Local codes have been defined to fill this gap, at least temporarily.